-If you’re in need of assistance with one of my self-published patterns, feel free to send a message below.
+If you’re in need of assistance with one of Julie’s self-published patterns, feel free to send a message below.

 Please include the following information:

 pattern name (in subject line)

 page number and section heading (include exact pattern wording)